rhylanbolt/developerdocs/README.md

 <h2>Tag-Based Filtering</h2>
 <p>Tag-based filtering enables explicit data filtering through tags in conjunction with search queries.
 Use tag filters to implement features like supplier buttons, category filters, or compliance rules in your front-end interface.</p>
 <h3>How Tag Filtering Works</h3>
 <p>Every game in your inventory can have tags (supplier, category, theme, etc.).
-Tag rules tell Opti-X which games to include or exclude based on these tags.</p>
+Tag rules tell Personalize which games to include or exclude based on these tags.</p>
 <p><strong>Common use cases:</strong></p>
 <ul>
 <li>Filter to games from a specific supplier (e.g., &quot;Show only NetEnt games&quot;)</li>